owasp-sbot/Memory-FS/docs/tech_debriefs/README.md

 3. **May 28**: Learn about the project abstraction and simplified path handling
 4. **May 30**: Review the consolidations and API improvements
 5. **June 2**: Understand the new file naming system and testing approach
+6. **June 9**: Learn about the storage abstraction layer and backend framework

 ## Contributing